KatherineWinter/kw_website/public/articles/team_development/sprint_support_engineer.md

 ### Acknowledge customer support requests
 * Slack questions in support channel.
-* Any other requests coming through app team members (sometimes engineers get contacted directly) You don't have to know the answers - but you're in charge of making sure somebody responds in a timely fashion
+* Any other requests coming through app team members (sometimes engineers get contacted directly) You don't have to know the answers - but you're in charge of making sure **somebody** responds in a timely fashion

-### Major bugs
+### PR reviews
-We want to resolve all of our major issues before releasing
+Support engineer are responsible for reviewing the PRs of non-epic work (e.g. bugs, incoming requests, etc)

+The technical director reviews the Support Engineer’s PRs if the other Support Engineers cannot.

 ### Manual testing + Releases
 Whenever the team decides we should release, the support engineer might be responsible for performing that release.
 See the appropriate process for each product under the code directory docs.

-### Sprint assigned work
-Each sprint we'll typically choose a specific issue we would like to see resolve within that sprint.

-### Minor / trivial bugs
+### Support Queue
+A support queue maintained by QA which has issues that need addressed in priority order.

+## How to measure success
+1. Customer satisfaction increase: fewer bugs
+1. Feature velocity: feature engineers aren't distracted
+1. Overtime: fewer fires because we have someone on it
+1. Fewer CS calls: more bugs are fixed
+1. Rollbar cost decrease: We have someone fixing the issues

 ## Why are Support Engineers important?
 ### Limits context switching / supports focus